 1. Charge the Battery

-Use a Battery Charger: If your battery voltage is low, connect it to a battery charger.
+Use a Battery Charger: If your battery voltage is low, connect it to a charger.
 Follow the manufacturer’s instructions for safe charging.

 2. Check the Alternator